konfuzio-ai/konfuzio-sdk/README.md

 # Define the Regex expression
 regex = r'[^ \n\t\f]+'

-# Build a tokenizer based on Regex
+# Build a Tokenizer based on Regex
 tokenizer = RegexTokenizer(regex=regex)
 assert tokenizer.regex == regex

-# Evaluate the tokenizer in a Document
+# Evaluate the Tokenizer in a Document
 evaluation = tokenizer.evaluate(document)

-# Ratio of correct Spans found by the tokenizer in the Document
+# Ratio of correct Spans found by the Tokenizer in the Document
 ratio_of_spans_found = evaluation.is_found_by_tokenizer.sum() / evaluation.is_correct.sum()

 ```